 Though Jayam Ravi tries his best to lift the film, Director Lakshman‘s screenplay keeps failing him in every step.
 The heroine Nidhhi Agerwal feels out-of-place to the village and as a pair to Jayam Ravi, just like a designer doll will be in the hands of a poor village baby girl.
 Why a story featuring a patriotic reformer should be shown as working for NASA?
 When the same character could be the chief scientist at our own ISRO which too has a manned Mars mission planned.
 I am surprised our story writers feel the need for accreditation from the (imperialistic) western establishments.

-If you can forgive all the above, click the play button, you may very well watch it till the end where you will be treated for a cliche climax that happens suddenly.
+If you can forgive all the above, click the play button, you may very well watch it till the end where you will be treated to a cliche climax that happens suddenly.